auth0/docs/articles/quickstart/backend/webapi-owin/interactive.md

 This class is then used as `TokenValidationParameters.IssuerSigningKeyResolver` while configuring the middleware in `Startup.cs`.

 :::note
-This custom resolver is deprecated and <a href="https://github.com/auth0/auth0-aspnet-owin/blob/master/SECURITY-NOTICE.md" target="_blank">no longer available</a>.
+This custom resolver is deprecated and <a href="https://github.com/auth0/auth0-aspnet-owin/blob/master/SECURITY-NOTICE.md" target="_blank" rel="noreferrer">no longer available</a>.
 You must provider this customer resolver yourself.
 :::

 ## Validate scopes {{{ data-action=code data-code="ScopeAuthorizeAttribute.cs" }}}